abghany/To.doApp/README.md

 # To.do List App
 A simple demo project based on  MVVM clean architecture.
-This project following principle of single activity and multiple fragments.
+This project also following principle of single activity and multiple fragments.

 ## Preview
 soon